guna7222/CompletePythonDeveloper/README.md

 Variables are containers for storing data types.
 The variables are created the moment when you assign a value to it.
 **lan = 'Python'**

+# Strings
+A string is a sequence of a characters.